 Donor compatibility is established through blood tests that look for matching blood types and antigens, according to Columbia University’s Department of Surgery.
 The overall health of the potential donor is also important.

-Currently, 90,000 people are on the national transplant list for a donor kidney, according to donatelife.net.
+Nationwide, 90,000 people are on the transplant list for a donor kidney, according to donatelife.net.

 “Really, the only way that I can describe it is that God pricked my heart that this was something that I could help with.
 I had a brother in need.”